Some features of an ethics of tasting, good and bad

 To enjoy the flavor of something as much as you can by eating or drinking it slowly.
 (I sipped my coffee, savoring every mouthful.)

-To paraphrase Sartre, our first exploratory steps are causing questions to fly up like partridges.
+Mes actes font lever des valeurs comme des perdrix, Sartre proposed.
+My acts cause values to spring up like partridges.
+Except that, in our present pass, the partridges are questions, springing up each time we, exploring a field in a pre-dawn hour, extend a toe.
 Does the idea of savoring imply a focus on sensations or is there an intellectual form of savoring?
 Does savoring have to involve consciousness—of flavors, of beauty, or of the fact that one is savoring?
 Are some phenomena—coffee, coastlines, our sadness—easier to savor than others—the taste of water, motor-vehicle or inbox traffic, the suffering of others, ecstasy?
 Can questioning contribute to savoring?
 (I believe so.)

 Excursus related to vegetarianism

 And in almost every case, if we are to eat, other beings, animal or vegetable, must be eaten.
 An exception would be a milk-only diet, which would involve the exploitation, but not consumption, of other beings.
-And do we feel differently about eating “offspring” (e.g. eggs, beans, or apples) rather than offspring who may also be parents (chicken, asparagus, wheat)?
+And do we feel differently about eating seeming parents (e.g. fish caught in the wild or wheat) than we do about eating “offspring” who might, if not eaten, become parents (eggs, beans, apples)?

 The various forms of vegetarianism now practiced seem often to involve, among other things, a degree of ethical sophistication and a belief in traditional hierarchies.
-That is, health considerations aside, in various approaches it has been considered morally better to eat eggs rather than chicken, or to eat vegetables rather than animals.
+That is, health considerations aside, in various approaches it is considered morally better to eat fish rather than the meat of mammals, or to eat eggs rather than chicken, or to eat vegetables rather than animals.
 And this is in part because red-meated mammals are considered the most like us and to be relatively complex organisms.

 The denial that I wish to sketch in this portion of this essay is the denial of the notion that eating involves eating: the consumption of an other.
 This other is destroyed so that “I” can live on.
 If we are interested in savoring our food or our meals in all their dimensions, then we should not deny this aspect of eating and of existence.
 There, but for the grace of those who, through dying, nourish me, go I.

-For some reason in Paris restaurants oysters are much more substantial than they are in New York, and this plays no small part in the pleasure to be had eating raw oysters in Paris, and perhaps particularly in the late spring when the oysters are particularly succulent.
+For some reason in Paris restaurants oysters are much more substantial than they are in New York, and this plays no small part in the pleasure to be had eating raw oysters in Paris, and hardly least in the late spring when the oysters are particularly succulent.
 Many others have extolled the gustatory and tactile wonders, the softness of the flesh mixed with the saltiness of the taste, and the accompanying flavors of butter, lemon, shallots, white wine, and a sense of the sea.
-(We are not far from the tastes and pleasures of oral sex, or, rather, oyster eating and drinking good wine might be thought of as forms of oral eroticism, of savoring life and desire in one’s mouth.
-Or our enthusiasm for oral sex might be an indication of how attached we are to eating!)
-In the midst of all this, it seems to me that we should not ignore that in taking our time as we eat oysters, in savoring the flavors, the odors, the experience, we are also in some way reveling in the pleasure of swallowing another being, raw and whole, in one delicious swallow.
+(We are not far from the tastes and pleasures of oral sex; or, rather, oyster eating and drinking good wine can be thought of as forms of oral eroticism, of savoring life and desire in one’s mouth.
+And our enthusiasm for oral sex suggests how attached we are to eating!)
+In the midst of all this, let us not ignore how in taking our time as we eat oysters, in savoring the flavors, the odors, the experience, we are also in some way reveling in the pleasure of swallowing another being, raw and whole, in one delicious swallow.

 In his twelfth year my son went through a bacon phase.
 He wanted bacon for breakfast every morning, and we had a particular, chemicals-free brand that we favored (for his six slices and my one).
 It was a nice feature of this brand that from packet to packet the thickness of the slices varied, and our preference was for the thicker slices.
 One morning during the time I was first drafting this essay I remarked to Jonah about this variation, which is unusual for a packaged product.
 “Perhaps it depends on the pig,” Jonah said.
 This seemed to me a nice fantasy.
 We might say that the pig is lost in the bacon and to an extent that a raw oyster on the half shell certainly is not.
 (We will get to our version Marx’s fetishism of commodities right below.)